-1. You don’t need a wastegate.
+1. You don’t need an external wastegate.

 2. The more powerful the engine, the bigger wastegate I need.

 False!
 A wastegate is possibly the only component in your whole engine package that can be made smaller as you increase your boost/horsepower output – in certain circumstances.
 A wastegate drives exhaust gasses away from the turbocharger to regulate turbine speeds and boost pressure.

 Selecting the correct wastegate size depends on the amount of exhaust to be bypassed, the desired boost pressure, and the amount of exhaust gas the turbo requires to reach that boost pressure.
 Also, an engine that produces a lot of exhaust gas but runs low boost levels will require lots of exhaust to be diverted away by the wastegate, requiring a bigger wastegate.
 Higher boost levels will need less exhaust to be diverted away from the turbine, so smaller wastegate.